 - Finding sources and gaining their trust

 - Utilizing technology in remote locations

-While focusing on their journalism coursework, students will experience Moroccan culture and daily life.
-Students will live with local host families; study Arabic or advanced French; and interact with Moroccan peers.
+While focusing on their journalism coursework, students experience Moroccan culture and daily life.
+Students live with local host families, study Arabic or advanced French, and interact with Moroccan peers.

-Based in the United States, Round Earth Media works with seasoned and early-career journalists to produce stories from around the globe.
+Based in the United States, Round Earth Media works with early-career journalists to produce stories from around the globe, placed in top-tier media in the US and also in the countries where the stories are being reported.
+To produce these stories, Round Earth Media pairs US journalists with journalists in-country to work in partnership, mentored by Round Earth Media’s veteran, award-winning reporters, photographers, and editors.
 Round Earth Media has built its reputation on covering underreported issues in areas that the mainstream media no longer has the resources or inclination to cover.
-Round Earth Media places those stories in widely diverse media markets, including the country in which the story originated.
 SIT’s partnership with Mary Stucky of Round Earth Media makes the Morocco semester unique among journalism programs worldwide.
 Read more about the program on Mary Stucky’s blog.

 Duration: 15 weeks

 Program Base: Rabat